abhirajb-4/rule-engine/readme.md

   Input this json in "Data (JSON format):" and press evaluate button which will hence generate the reult as Trur or False.

-## Predefined test cases:
-### Run the tests or directly browse it on the web browser with the help of sample examples given below:
-    python -m unittest discover tests